IObundle/py2hwsw/README.md

 IOb-SoC is the departing repository; it already uses a collection of Python scripts to create a build directory for compiling and running various tools.

-[IOb-Lib](https://github.com/IObundle/iob-lib.git) contains a set of Python scripts, Verilog, and C sources to simplify the development of subsystem IP cores.
-It is used as a submodule in the IOb-SoC repository and associated projects.

 [IOb-SoC-OpenCryptoHW](https://github.com/IObundle/iob-soc-opencryptohw.git) is a reconfigurable cryptographic hardware IP core for Next Generation Internet.
 Security and privacy are more important than ever with the Internet of Things.

-[IOb-Py2HW](https://github.com/IObundle/iob-py2hw.git) aims to develop a Python generator of portable Verilog code.
-Py2HW is not a High-Level Synthesis (HLS) language.
-It is instead a tool to help hardware designers produce readable, lint-clean, and portable Verilog code that can be used seamlessly in any FPGA or ASIC.

 ### Install with pip